 accessing memory outside of the blocks it had allocated, which

-causes an XP programme to fail.
+causes a Windows programme to fail.
 All Mok did was tweak the

 programme to allocate an extra 4K of memory for itself each time,